Biking to the heart of Skye's mountains.

 When you pass the bridge towards the glen, you enter a world without the conveniences of civilisation.
 Just like that, the tourists disappear too.
 All that's left is the narrow path to the glen.
 Hey hey, excitement!

-I didn't search for any photos or detailed description of the path.
+I didn't search for any photos or detailed descriptions of the path.
 All I knew was the distance and elevation profile.
 That way I kept the element of adventure, I was in for a surprise.
-The first portion of the trail has relatively frequent water bars.
-But, as the vast majority of them are hoppable, they presented entertaining diversifications rather than annoyances.
+The first portion of the trail has relatively frequent water bars, but as the vast majority of them are hoppable, they presented entertaining diversifications rather than annoyances.

 Soon, both sides of the trail got enclosed with the steep walls of the glen.
 Stunning sight.